bgoonz/docs-collection/github/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project.md

 ---
 title: Configuring Codespaces for your project
-intro: 'You can use a `devcontainer.json` file to define a {% data variables.product.prodname_codespaces %} environment for your repository.'
+intro: "You can use a `devcontainer.json` file to define a {% data variables.product.prodname_codespaces %} environment for your repository."
 permissions: People with write permissions to a repository can create or edit the codespace configuration.
 redirect_from:
   - /github/developing-online-with-github-codespaces/configuring-github-codespaces-for-your-project
   - /codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project
   - /github/developing-online-with-codespaces/configuring-codespaces-for-your-project
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces